hbivnm/hbivnm-tf2-config/README.md

-# HBIVNM CONFIG for Team Fortress 2
+# HbiVnm's Team Fortress 2 config
 This is the config I use, I value good visibility and high framerates.
 Hence this config is designed specifically for high framerates and minimizing visual clutters :)

-It is a combination of a none-preset [mastercom](https://mastercomfig.com/) config along with my own [config file](https://github.com/hbivnm/hbivnm-tf2-config/blob/main/tf/cfg/hbivnm_config.cfg).
+It is a combination of a custom none-preset [mastercom](https://mastercomfig.com/) config along with my own [config file](https://github.com/hbivnm/hbivnm-tf2-config/blob/main/tf/cfg/hbivnm_config.cfg).

 ## Download
 The repository (i.e config) can be downloaded directly [HERE](https://github.com/hbivnm/hbivnm-tf2-config/archive/refs/heads/main.zip).